1.0 Introduction

 Use this imported key for server-side encryption in AWS Services.
 In S3 for example, one can enable this during bucket creation itself.

-Use the following script to automate BYOK in AWS
+Run the following steps to use the following script to automate BYOK in AWS:

 #!/bin/bash